dharmab/8492sqdn.net/content/guides/dcs/standalone.md

   - digital combat simulator
 ---

+The Standalone and Steam versions can crossplay together in multiplayer.
+Updates are released for both versions simultaneously.

 **Most players should use the standalone version of DCS World rather than the Steam version.**

 ## Advantages of the Standalone Version